kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/03-user-authentication.md/03-user-authorization-in-graphql/02-add-getcurrentuser-query.md

 ```

 * We return the `user` variable we just created
-* So we will just get back an array of Genealogies instead of just IDs
+* So we will just get back an array of Colognes instead of just IDs

 ## withSession
 * This is where we will be performing that query we just created

 ### Create  /components/withSession.js
 * `withSession` will be a HOC (Higher Order Component)

-* We won't need `error` in this case
+#### Why do I need to use a HOC?
+* Use them when you need to share the same functionality across multiple components
+  - Example:
+    + How do we manage the state of currently logged in users inside our app
+    + We could manage that state across all of the components that need state but that would be a headache
+    + Instead we could create a HOC to separate the logged in user `state` into a container component
+      * Then we could pass that `state` to the components that will make use of it

+##### Presentation components
+* These are components that receive `state` from the HOC
+* `state` gets passed to them and they conditionally render UI based on it
+* They don't care about management of `state` which means they will be `stateless functional components`

+#### How to HOCs work?
+* HOCs take a component and return a component
+  - They come in handy when you are architecturally ready for separating container components from presentation components

 ```
 import React from 'react';